erichelgeson/Kicad-STM32/README.md

 STM32 library for Kicad : BluePill and BlackPill

-- symbols : 2 for each ; one is KLC compliant, the other is "part like", and usefull when capturing schematics while playing with breadboards
+- symbols : 2 for each ; one is KLC compliant (let me know if it isn't !), the other is "part like", and usefull when capturing schematics while playing with breadboards

 - footprints : 3 for each.
 They are of three kinds ; one is eye candy with a nice silkscreen.
 The two other ones consider that the "Pill" is on pin headers +- socket headers, and that there is room underneath for components : courtyards are limited to the headers.
 One of them adds a breakout to the PCB for the SWD port : this can be usefull (for example if the project has a remote connector for flashing/debugging)